luttje/jestronaut/README.md

     >
     > The variable `MSYS_NO_PATHCONV=1` is only required on Windows when using MSYS2 (for example with Git for Windows).
 It prevents the path from being converted to a Windows path, which would result in an incorrect path.

+### Running tests in Garry's Mod

+See [the Jestronaut Garry's Mod addon README](./gmod-addon/README.md) for more information.

 ## 🧪 API

 Jestronaut tries to match [the API of Jest](https://jestjs.io/docs/api) as closely as possible.
 Here are some examples of how to use it: